martijnroo/fitness-back-end/index.md

 - max:int - Limits the number of retrieved measurements (i.e. the x most recent measurements are retrieved).
 - from:string - Only measurements registered after this time are retrieved.
 The format is: `yyyymmddhhss`, e.g. 201504021340.
 - until:string - Only measurements registered before this time are retrieved.
 Format is the same as for from.
+- exercise_id:int - Only measurements that belong to a specific exercise are retrieved.

 ```javascript
 {